jbroerken/libmrhsrv/README.md

 ## About

 The libmrhsrv library is used to connect to and interact with the MRH connection and communication servers.
-It provides a way to manage the connection and handles the opcodes used during communication.
+It provides a way to manage the connection and handles the messages used during communication.

 ## Requirements